LiskArchive/lips/proposals/lip-nazar-architecture.md

    * Package information containing the version of the software and other details.
    * The easiest way is to refer to the relevant package.json.
    */
   pkg: require("../package.json"),

   /**
-   * Supported configurations for the module with default values */
+   * Supported configurations for the module with default values.
+   */
   defaults: {},

   /**
-   * List of valid events to register with the Controller
+   * List of valid events to register with the Controller.
-   * Once the application is running, each event name will be prefixed by the module’s alias, e.g. moduleName:event1
+   * Once the application is running, each event name will be prefixed by the module’s alias, e.g. `moduleName:event1`.
-   * Any module running on the instance will be able to subscribe or publish these events */
+   * Any module running on the instance will be able to subscribe or publish these events.
+   */
   events: [],

   /**
-   * List of valid actions to register with the Controller
+   * List of valid actions to register with the Controller.
-   * Once the application is running, each action name will be prefixed by the module’s alias, e.g. moduleName:action1
+   * Once the application is running, each action name will be prefixed by the module’s alias, e.g. `moduleName:action1`.
-   * Action definition can be provided on module load with the help of the channels
+   * Action definition can be provided on module load with the help of the channels.
-   * Source module can define the action while others can invoke that action */
+   * Source module can define the action while others can invoke that action.
+   */
   actions: [],

   /**
-   * The method to be invoked by Controller to load the module
+   * The method to be invoked by Controller to load the module.
-   * Module developers should ensure that all loading logic is completed during the lifecycle of this method
+   * Module developers should ensure that all loading logic is completed during the lifecycle of this method.
    * The Controller will emit an event `lisk:ready` which a module developer can use to perform some activities
    * which should be performed when every other module is loaded.
 Some activities which you want to perform when
    * every other module is loaded.